livingsocial/rearview/README.md

 Select a supported jdbc driver and add it to the Gemfile and bundle install.
 See [activerecord-jdbc-adapter](https://github.com/jruby/activerecord-jdbc-adapter) site for more details.

+The default the jdbc/mysql adapter is already included, so this step is not necessary if you are using mysql.

 ### Edit config/database.yml

 Configure per your selected database driver and database connection settings.
 See [Configuring Rails](http://guides.rubyonrails.org/configuring.html#configuring-active-record) for more details.